William-Robert-Robertson/WildCamera/Development_Environment/Native_Kernel_Build_Debix_Model_A.md

 ```

-To keep an eye on CPU, memory and disk usage
+To keep an eye on CPU, memory and disk usage during a build

 ```
 htop